 Risky Business: A Growing Number of Security Breaches and Hackers

-The prevalence of the internet and technology in our day-to-day lives is creating more issues with cyber security than ever before.
+The prevalence of the internet and technology in our day-to-day lives is creating more issues with information security than ever before.
 Some of these issues deal with data theft or privacy and network breaches, while other issues include social networking and lost devices.

 That said, all companies should have some sort of an emergency or incident response plan to help if a cyber attack or security breach occurs within its network.
 Having a solid plan in place will allow the company to recover quickly from the intrusion and mitigate damages if affected.